 General

-The requirements in Appendix K to this manual apply to all records of Contractors that are either 1) expressly required to be maintained by these requirements, program regulation or the grant agreement, or 2) that are otherwise reasonably considered as being pertinent to program regulations or the grant agreement.
+The requirements in Appendix K of this manual apply to all records of Grantees that are either 1) expressly required to be maintained by these requirements, program regulation or the grant agreement, or 2) that are otherwise reasonably considered as being pertinent to program regulations or the grant agreement.

+Record Substitutions

 Copies made by microfilming, photocopying, or similar methods may be substituted for the original records in fulfilling these requirements.

 Record Retention

-In general, records must be retained for 3 (three) years from the starting date shown in below, except where a longer period is specified by the grant award.
+In general, financial records, supporting documents, statistical records and all other grantee records pertinent to the grant award must be retained for a period of three (3) years from the record retention starting date shown in Table K-1, below, except where a longer period is specified by the grant award.
 Two exceptions exist:

-If any litigation, claim, negotiation, audit or other action involving the records has been started before the expiration of the retention period, the records must be retained until completion of the action and resolution of all issues which arise from it, or until the end of the regular retention period, whichever is later.
+If any litigation, claim, negotiation, audit or other action involving the records started before the expiration of the retention period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken, or until the end of the regular retention period, whichever is later.

-If an awarding agency has made special arrangements for a Contractor to transfer to the awarding agency any records that are continuously needed for joint use (to avoid duplicate recordkeeping), the retention requirement is not applicable to the Contractor to the extent that it transfers those files to the awarding agency.
+If an awarding agency has made special arrangements for a Grantee to transfer to the awarding agency any records that are continuously needed for joint use (to avoid duplicate recordkeeping), the retention requirement is not applicable to the Grantee to the extent that it transfers those files to the awarding agency.

+A longer retention period will apply to a grant award or subgrant if the Grantee (or subgrantee (subrecipient) is notified in writing by TWC, the federal awarding agency, cognizant agency for audit, oversight agency for audit, cognizant agency for indirect costs, or pass-through entity has extended the retention period.
+Additionally, the terms and conditions of some TWC grant awards may require a longer retention period, such as if state law specifies a longer retention period that applies to the grant monies involved, or a longer period is needed to enable TWC to comply with the record retention requirements that apply to its grant records under state law.

 Table K-1 Record Retention Start Date